PurpleTurtleCreative/website/wp-content/plugins/post-smtp/readme.txt

 * If you have a Microsoft Live account, from the [Microsoft account Developer Center](https://account.live.com/developers/applications/index), select the Application and choose Delete Application.
 * If you have a Yahoo Account, from the [Yahoo Developer Network My Apps](https://developer.yahoo.com/apps/), select the Application and choose Delete App.

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/woocommerce)

 == Grant OAuth permission error messages ==

 Please note that the Client ID and Client Secret fields are NOT for your username and password.
 They are for OAuth Credentials only.